On the Time Orientation of Probabilistic Theories: Quantum theory

 As a concrete example, consider the simple case where $i=\pm$ indicates that a qubit has been measured to have spin $\pm$ in the $z$ direction at $t$ and $j=\pm$ indicates that it has been measured to have spin $\pm$ in a direction $r$ at angle $\phi$ from the $z$ direction at $t'$, and assume a vanishing hamiltonian.
 Quantum theory predicts \be p(j|i)=p(i|j)= . \ee To measure $p(j|i)$ we can select the particles with spin $i$ in the $z$ direction at time $t$ out of an unbiased set, and then measure the spin in the $r$ direction at $t'$.
 The fraction of outcomes is $p(j|i)$.
 To measure $p(i|j)$ we can select the particles measured as having with spin $j$ in the $r$ direction at time $t'$ {\em out of an unbiased set}, and count the fraction of these whose spin was measured at $t$ to be $i$ in the $z$ direction.
 The fraction of outcomes is $p(i|j)$.

 To concretely realize unbiased sets we can for instance proceeded as follows.
 We measure the spin of the particle four times, in sequence, as follows. (a): in a direction orthogonal to the $z$ axis, (b): in the direction of the $z$ axis, (c): in the direction of the $r$ axis, (d): in a direction orthogonal to the $r$ axis.
 Alternatively, we can reverse the time order of the sequence, without any effect on what follows.
 The (a) and (d) measurements have the effect of fully un-biasing the two outcomes of the (b) and (c) measurements, because the probability distribution of (b) outcomes given any (a) outcome, and the probability distribution of (c) outcomes given any (d) outcome, are flat.
 Then we can take the frequency of $(i,j)$ outcomes of the two measurements (b) and (c) as a measure of $p(i,j)$, and verify that \eqref{qm} gives the correct prediction.
+In the last section, we will comment further on the fact that, in practice, there is no need to perform the unbiasing measures (a) and (d) if we want to measure the transition probabilities from past to future.